HugyWugy43/todo-localhost/README.md

    - After making changes, click **Save** to update the task.

 6. **Markdown Notes**:
-   - Use the Markdown editor at the bottom of the page to add notes.
+   - Use the Markdown editor at the bottom of the page to add notes and render them on the page.
-   - Click **Render Notes** to view the formatted Markdown below the editor.

 ## Contributing